jeffreylanters/react-unity-webgl/README.md

 }
 ```

-## Unmounting, Unloading and Quitting
+## Unmounting Unloading and Quitting

 > Available since version 8.0.0 and requires Unity 2020.1 or newer